 I suggest using up to three additional terminal windows to monitor progress of the script.

-1. the linux top command is similar to Windows and OSX’s “System Activities” or “System Monitor” windows.
-The server cpu usage will remain steady at around 50% cumulative usage while the script is running.
+command is similar to Windows and OSX’s “System Activities” or “System Monitor” windows.
+The server cpu usage will remain steady at around 50% cumulative usage while the script is running. - the command

-2. the command sudo /edx/bin/supervisorctl status will print the Open edX processes that are currently running.
-You’ll see this list grow as the script progresses
+will print the Open edX processes that are currently running.
+You’ll see this list grow as the script progresses - using

 Editorial Note: I am a Linux neophyte at best, and I hope your newfound knowledge of such fact brings you hope.